-Ragatz Associates’, a leading real estate market research firm, has released their 21st annual survey of the fractional interest industry in North America, including the United States, Canada, Mexico and the Caribbean.
-The report describes the industry’s performance in 2021 from projects in active sales, including sales volume, prices, product characteristics, comparisons with previous years, etc. and is recognized as the most comprehensive survey of the industry available.
+Ragatz Associates’, a leading real estate market research firm, has released their 22nd annual survey of the fractional interest industry in North America, including the United States, Canada, Mexico and the Caribbean.
+The report describes the industry’s performance in 2022 from projects in active sales, including sales volume, prices, product characteristics, comparisons with previous years, etc. and is recognized as the most comprehensive survey of the industry available.

 The company provided this summary of the report:

-The survey represents our 22nd annual edition.
+The survey represents our 23rd annual edition.
 Once again, it is thought to be the most thorough and comprehensive survey conducted of the industry.